How children thrive:

 Children thrive in stability and predictability.
 They cannot find civility in chaos like some of us adults can.
 So, its up to us parents to give them the sense of security they crave for.
 It can be a tiny corner at home, on a stage where they perform, or a blank canvas where they can show off the colors in their heart.

 A safe space for children is where there’s no pressure to fit in from peers, and there are no disappointments to face of their own expectations.
-A space space is free of the fear of rejection and judgment.
+It is a place free of the fear of rejection and judgment.

 Environments can nurture and navigate: